 Programming and installation of the “seb” Switchless region and video modification for a Sega Mega Drive 2, Mega CD 2 and 32X.
 All operated by the reset button on the Mega Drive.

 To accomplish this, a talented developer know as Seb from NKZL.com wrote a code that can be flashed to a PIC16f630 chip.
-The same type of 8-bit microcontroller that can be used to make the Super Nintendo SuperCIC chip modification.

 Here is the final installation in the MD2.

 Linking to the Mega CD 2